-Let’s start with this one: Children being denied justice by legal cuts, says children’s commissioner (a story covered here in this post), which details the findings of research by the office of the Children’s Commissioner for England into the impact of last year’s legal aid cuts on children.
+Let’s start with this one: Children being denied justice by legal cuts, says children’s commissioner, which details the findings of research by the office of the Children’s Commissioner for England into the impact of last year’s legal aid cuts on children.
 The research found that in 70 per cent of private family cases one or both parties did not have legal representation compared with 54 per cent who had it previously and that under the ‘exceptional funding’ regime, which the government created to ensure Legal Aid was still given to people whose human rights were at risk, due to the complexity of and strict criteria applied to the system, only 57 grants were provided in its first year, rather than the 3,700 the Ministry of Justice had expected.

 All of which led the Commissioner to say:

 “The human cost of Legal Aid reforms is clearly immense.
 Behind the evidence in our research are countless heart rending stories of children and vulnerable young adults whose lives have been seriously affected by their inability to access legal representation.
 This means, in effect, that they cannot seek, let alone receive, justice.”

 It doesn’t get much more damning than that.

 In a similar vein, we had this headline: New MoJ/LAA data: low-income families turn backs on court, mediation falls 50% compared to pre-LASPO times, which referred to the release of the latest quarterly court statistics by the Ministry of Justice.
 I don’t really need to go any further than the headline on this one: low-income families being denied justice by the legal aid cuts, and the failure of mediation, the government’s ‘big idea’ to replace legal aid.
 Hardly the stuff of the best family justice system.